PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Numerical results

 \section{Numerical results}

-As mentioned above, some of the algorithms we test solve \textsc{qp} $(\lambda)$ and some solve \textsc{bp}$(\sigma)$.
-Comparing the algorithms thus requires a way of finding a $(\sigma,\lambda)$ pair which for which the solutions coincide.
-The tests in \cite{NESTA} use a two-step procedure.
-From the noise level, $\sigma$ is chosen, and then \textsc{spgl1} is used to solve $\textsc{bp}(\sigma)$.
-The \textsc{spgl1} dual solution gives an estimate of the corresponding $\lambda$ and then \textsc{fista} is used to compute a second $\sigma$ corresponding to this $\lambda$ with high accuracy.
+In the \textsc{nesta} paper \cite{NESTA} extensive experiments are carried out, comparing the effectiveness of the state-of-the-art sparse reconstruction algorithms described in Section~\ref{sec:SOLVERS}.
+The code used to run these experiments is available at \url{http://www.acm.caltech.edu/~nesta}.
+We have modified this \textsc{nesta} experiment infrastructure to include \textsc{parnes} and \textsc{c-salsa}, and we repeat some of the tests in \cite{NESTA} using the same experimental standards and parameters.
+Refer to the \cite{NESTA} for a detailed description of the experiments.

-In the \textsc{nesta} experiments, \textsc{fista} is used to determine the accuracy of the computed solutions while \textsc{nesta} is used to compute a solution that is used in the stopping criteria.
-Please refer to \cite{NESTA} for a complete description of the experimental details.
-Section~4.2 of \cite{NESTA}, shows that \textsc{fista} gives very accurate solutions provided enough iterations are taken.
-For each test, \textsc{fista} is run twice. \textsc{fista} is first run, with no limit on the number of iterations, until the relative change in the function value is less than $10^{-14}$.
-This solution is used to determine the accuracy of the computed solutions. \textsc{fista} is ran a second time with one of the following stopping criterion; the results of this run are recorded in the tables.
+One difficulty that arises in carrying out such broad experiments is that some of the algorithms solve \textsc{qp}$(\lambda)$ whereas others solve \textsc{bp}$(\sigma)$.
+Comparing the algorithms thus requires a way of finding a $(\sigma,\lambda)$ pair for which the solutions of \textsc{qp}$(\lambda)$ and \textsc{bp}$(\sigma)$ coincide.
+The \textsc{nesta} experiments utilize a two-step procedure.
+Given the noise level $\epsilon$, the authors choose $\sigma_0 := \sqrt{m+2\sqrt{2m}}\epsilon$, and then use \textsc{spgl1} to solve the corresponding $\textsc{bp}(\sigma_0)$ problem.
+The \textsc{spgl1} dual solution then provides an estimate of the corresponding $\lambda$.
+In practice, the computation of $\lambda$ is not very stable, and so a second step is performed in which \textsc{fista} is used to compute a $\sigma$ corresponding to $\lambda$ using a very high accuracy of around $10^{-14}$.

-In \cite{NESTA}, \textsc{nesta} (with continuation), is used to compute a solution $x_{\text{NES}}$.
-In the tests, the following stopping criteria are used where $\hat{x}_{k}$ is the $k$th-iteration in the algorithm being tested.
+The highly accurate solution computed by \textsc{fista} is used to determine the accuracy of the solutions computed by the other solvers.
+Section~4.2 of \cite{NESTA} shows that this is reasonable since \textsc{fista} gives very accurate solutions provided that enough iterations are taken.
+For each test, \textsc{fista} is ran twice.
+In the first run, \textsc{fista} is ran with no limit on the number of iterations until the relative change in the function value is less than $10^{-14}$.
+This solution is used to determine the accuracy of the computed solutions.
+The results recorded for \textsc{fista} are from running \textsc{fista} a second time with either stopping criterion \eqref{stopcond} or \eqref{stopcond3}.